nickylogann/guestbook/README.md

 1. Create a copy of `.env.example` file and name it into `.env.development`
 2. Fill up the variables accordingly

-To run the application, run `make deploy`
+To run the application, run `make run`